 The content should be made more consistent across registries and across levels for predictable user experience.
 This could be done by sharing the LGRs across registries, considering reference IDN tables and other relevant work.

-//current recommendation 4: All such code point listings will be placed in the IANA Repository for IDN TLD Practices in tabular format together with any rules applied to the registration of names containing those code points, before any such registration may be accepted.

 //current recommendation 6: Any information fundamental to the understanding of a registry's IDN policies that is not published by the IANA will be made directly available online by the registry.
 The registry should also encourage its registrars to call attention to these policies for all prospective IDN registrants.
 This documentation will include references to the linguistic and orthographic sources used in establishing policies and code point repertoires.
 If material is provided both via the IANA and other channels the registry must ensure that its substance is concordant across all platforms.